athrunsun/natl/README.md

   then run TestNG programatically to import tests with a virtual TestNG suite.
   This way users don't have to add `ATESTestImporter.xml` to their project.~~
 * Add DB build
+* BUG: some failures are noted as unknown